hatty098765k/xanaxrepo/README.md

 # xanaxrepo
-just a verry basic version of xanax repo and xanax build
+just a very basic version of xanax repo and xanax build